 INME 5008.
-CORROSION (I).
+CORROSION.
 Three credit hours.
 Three hours of lecture per week.
-Prerequisite: INME 4007 or INME 4107.
+Prerequisite: INME 4007 or INME 4107 or authorization of the Director of the Department.

 Electrochemical principles and corrosion mechanisms; protection and prevention of corrosion in metals; the effects of temperature, environment, and metallurgical factors.